cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

 }
 ```
-**The Gpio.hpp header starts off with the normal pragma once and an include that has common things needed by all files- some typdef's for things like u8,u32,etc, and an mcu sepcific include such as stm32g031k8.hpp which has our PIN enum (and also has PeripheralAddresses for this mcu).**
+**The Gpio.hpp header starts off with the normal pragma once and an include that has common things needed by all files- some typdef's for things like u8,u32,etc, and an mcu specific include such as stm32g031k8.hpp which has our PIN enum (and also has PeripheralAddresses for this mcu).**

 **We also have an additions to the PINS namespace to add Gpio properties in the form of enums.**